Redmond's Poet Laureate

 In honor of National Poetry Month, the City of Redmond’s 2022 Poet Laureate Laura Da’ has created an interactive poetry (side)walk called Planting Seeds and Inviting Possibilities that debuted on April 24th at Farrel-McWhirter Park.

 Participant could engage with this unique, free, and family-friendly creative writing experience in any of the ways described below and then share their writing with us on social media by posting a photo and tagging us with #RedmondParks and #RedmondPoetry

 Ways to participate in Planting Seeds and Inviting Possibilities:

-Show up to Farrel-McWhirter Park any time between now and September 2 and find the trail from the parking lot to the flag pole.
+- Before September 2nd participants could show up at Farrel-McWhirter Park and find the trail from the parking lot to the flag pole.
 Follow the prompts provided by Da’ in the park to guide your own creative writing inspired by the nature that surrounds you.